phenriq694/GoStack_Modulos/level05/gobarber-web/README.md

 - Creating recover page: Creating the ForgotPassword page;

-- Sending a form to the API:
+- Sending a form to the API: Sending the form data from the ForgotPassword page to the API;

+- Creating Reset Page: Creating the ResetPassword page;

+- Implementing Reset: